ZacharieALES/AutoExpe/README.md

 ## Resolution methods format
-Currently  resolution methods  must be  implemented in  Julia but  the package should eventually be able to use with resolution methods from any language.
+Currently  resolution methods  must be  implemented in  Julia but  the package should eventually be able to execute any resolution method from any language.
 The julia resolution methods must:
 * take  a single argument  of type `Dictionary{Key, Any}`.
 This input will provide a value for each parameter and the path of the current instance (which enables the method to access the data related to the instance);
 * return a `Dictionary{Key, Any}` which contains all the results to save.